-Quincy L. Booth, Acting Director for the D.C.
+Quincy L. Booth, Director for the D.C.
 Department of Corrections (DCDOC), is a proven results oriented and organizational development senior manager with over 15 years’ experience in D.C.
 Government operations including leadership/policy development roles in public safety.

-Prior to being appointed Acting Director by Mayor Muriel Bowser, Mr. Booth served as Management Support Deputy Director for DCDOC.
+Prior to being appointed Director by Mayor Muriel Bowser, Mr. Booth served as Management Support Deputy Director for DCDOC.
 During his two year tenure in this role, Mr. Booth implemented an organizational realignment for his division and expanded key functions including EEO, Diversity and Policy.
 Through his strong leadership and employee engagement, he shifted the division’s culture to a more customer/client focused operation aimed at prioritizing the needs of the Department’s internal and external stakeholders.

 As Chief of Staff in the Office of the Deputy Mayor for Public Safety and Justice, Mr. Booth collaborated with the District’s public safety agencies, other District agencies, City Council, and federal justice and interstate partners to provide expertise in strategic planning, government operations, and performance management.
 He also provided guidance in enhancing business processes and developing critical local and federal initiatives.